inrupt/etl-tutorial/docs/Worksheet/Worksheet-Quick.md

 for example, we may only wish our ETL process to populate a triplestore, and not attempt to write to any user Pods at all).

-Next our tool searches for local resources matching the pattern we provided for user credential resources, and it should find, and successfully parse, two such resources.
+Next our tool searches for local resources matching the file pattern we provided for user credential resources, and it should find, and successfully parse, two such resources.

-For each of the two users resources it finds it:
+For each of the two user credential resources it finds it:

 - Attempts to clear out existing user data from the triplestore (but we haven't configured one yet, so this is ignored).